open/close all folders

 - This is one way your sims can die in The Sims, by trying to repair electrical appliances with poor mechanical/handiness skills, or (in the Seasons expansions for the second two games) being struck by lightning.
 Comes complete with X-Ray Sparks.

-- Avatar: The Last Airbender : Subverts this.
+- Avatar: The Last Airbender subverts this.
 Azula uses lightning bending and strikes Aang in the back as he is entering into the Avatar state, threatening to end the avatar cycle for good.
-It at least looks like he died until Katara revives him with water from the Spirit Oasis, subverting a permanent version of this.
+Dialogue in Book 3 makes it clear that this killed Aang, but Katara brings him back with the water from the Spirit Oasis she was given at the start of the season.

 - In the Happy Tree Friends episode "In A Jam", Russel is electrocuted and reduced to ashes by a shorted amplifier at the beginning.
 Notable for being one of the most cartoony and least gory deaths in the series.

 - Thomas Edison invented the electric chair when he was asked to come up with a new humane execution method to replace executions by hanging.
-As Thomas Edison battled with Nikola Tesla, he insisted that the first execution by electric chair be carried out with the Alternating Current Tesla promoted to show people how lethal Alternating Current was.
+As Edison battled with Nikola Tesla, he insisted that the first execution by electric chair be carried out with the Alternating Current Tesla promoted to show people how lethal Alternating Current was.
 The first attempt failed however when the electrocution caused the convict to become unconscious but failed to stop his heart and breathing, and his blood vessels underneath ruptured and bled causing unnecessary suffering.
 They had to charge electricity and try again making the whole execution take 8 minutes to kill the convict.
 The public seeing this instead associated ALL electricity as being bad and lethal to people, not just Alternating Current.
-This set back electricity's reputation for awhile.
+This set back electricity's reputation for awhile—as evidenced in the fact that outside of the United States, only the Philippines adopted the chair as a method of execution, and this likely only because it was a U.S. colony in 1924, when the chair was first introduced into Filipino prisons.
+(And unlike the U.S., the Philippine government has since discontinued its use—the chair itself fell out of use there in 1976, and the subsequent abolition of the death penalty in 2006 ensured it was gone for good, at least for the time being.)